magisterquis/memkv/README.md

 Protocol
 --------
-The client-daemon protocol is fairly simple.
+The client/daemon protocol is fairly simple.
 The client sends a request to the daemon via a Unix socket and writes to stdout whatever the daemon sends back.

 Requests consist of a character specifying the operation, and one or two